College Support Programs

-Students with documented disabilities should contact the Disability Services Specialist located in McBride Hall, Room 114, or call 719-384-6862 about free services to assist them.
+Students with documented disabilities should contact the Disability Services Specialist located in Learning Commons, Room 118, or call 719-384-6862 about free services to assist them.
 Services include: tutoring, note takers, readers/writers for tests, time for in-class reading/writing, in-class aide for reading/writing, accommodation of physical setting in classroom, tape recorded lectures, enlarged print on handouts/tests, sign language and oral interpreting, adaptive equipment, alternative testing, software/hardware accommodations and other specialized academic procedures.

 Procedures for Documentation of Disability